Genetic Testing

 You may not have a SADS condition. this needs to be determined very carefully by a knowledgeable physician because there are many people with LQTS and other inherited arrhythmias who may be “concealed” on a resting EKG and whose genetic mutation has not been discovered — so they test negative with genetic testing.

 There are several commercial CLIA-certified labs from which your physician can order your genetic test.
-The cost of genetic testing today is around $250 and is many times covered by insurance.
 As with any healthcare service, it is always a good idea to be a wise consumer and research each company to see which one might be the best choice for you.

 Genetic Testing Companies